Sendas Distribuidora (NYSE:ASAI) Lowered to “Hold” at Zacks Investment Research

-Sendas Distribuidora (NYSE:ASAI) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a note issued to investors on Wednesday, Zacks.com reports.
+Sendas Distribuidora (NYSE:ASAI) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a research report issued on Tuesday, Zacks.com reports.

 According to Zacks, “Sendas Distribuidora SA engages in the retail and wholesale of food and other products through its stores.
 It operates through the Cash and Carry, and Éxito Group segment.
 The Cash and Carry segment includes its business under the Assai brand.
 The Éxito Group segment consists of its businesses in Columbia, Argentina, and Uruguay under the Éxito, Surtimax, Super Inter, and Carulla brands.
 Sendas Distribuidora SA is headquartered in Sao Paulo, Brazil. “

-A number of institutional investors have recently bought and sold shares of the business.
-Bank of America Corp DE increased its position in Sendas Distribuidora by 13.2% during the second quarter.
-Bank of America Corp DE now owns 10,144 shares of the company’s stock worth $173,000 after buying an additional 1,182 shares during the last quarter.
-Boston Common Asset Management LLC increased its position in Sendas Distribuidora by 17.6% during the second quarter.
-Boston Common Asset Management LLC now owns 14,500 shares of the company’s stock worth $248,000 after buying an additional 2,170 shares during the last quarter.
-Royal Bank of Canada increased its position in Sendas Distribuidora by 3.1% during the second quarter.
-Royal Bank of Canada now owns 80,184 shares of the company’s stock worth $1,371,000 after buying an additional 2,437 shares during the last quarter.
-Invesco Ltd. increased its position in Sendas Distribuidora by 9.1% during the second quarter.
-Invesco Ltd. now owns 29,825 shares of the company’s stock worth $510,000 after buying an additional 2,488 shares during the last quarter.
-Finally, Eagle Bay Advisors LLC acquired a new position in Sendas Distribuidora during the second quarter worth $52,000.
-5.99% of the stock is currently owned by hedge funds and other institutional investors.
+Several large investors have recently modified their holdings of the company.
+Marshall Wace LLP acquired a new position in shares of Sendas Distribuidora in the 2nd quarter valued at approximately $715,000.
+Morgan Stanley raised its position in shares of Sendas Distribuidora by 403.7% in the 2nd quarter.
+Morgan Stanley now owns 780,775 shares of the company’s stock valued at $13,351,000 after buying an additional 625,765 shares in the last quarter.
+Boston Common Asset Management LLC grew its holdings in shares of Sendas Distribuidora by 17.6% during the 2nd quarter.
+Boston Common Asset Management LLC now owns 14,500 shares of the company’s stock valued at $248,000 after purchasing an additional 2,170 shares during the last quarter.
+Invesco Ltd. grew its holdings in shares of Sendas Distribuidora by 9.1% during the 2nd quarter.
+Invesco Ltd. now owns 29,825 shares of the company’s stock valued at $510,000 after purchasing an additional 2,488 shares during the last quarter.
+Finally, Canada Pension Plan Investment Board bought a new stake in shares of Sendas Distribuidora during the 2nd quarter valued at approximately $5,472,000.
+Institutional investors own 5.99% of the company’s stock.

 About Sendas Distribuidora